Lesson 4: Writing data

 match

-clause of an Insert query. -
+clause of an insert. -

 When inserting a relation, the roles can be omitted if they can be inferred unambiguously.